bitrise-io/devcenter/_articles/en/reviews/saml-draft.md

 {% include message_box.html type="important" title="Before connecting SAML SSO to your organization" content=" Make sure:

-* you have an SAML SSO provider (Identity Provider) that you can connect Bitrise to.
+* you have a SAML SSO provider (Identity Provider) that you can connect Bitrise to.
 * your account on Bitrise has an organization.
 If it doesn't have an organization, go ahead and [create one](/team-management/organizations/creating-org/).
 Setting up SAML SSO is the same for **existing and brand new organizations** on Bitrise.
 * as with other [organization management actions](ht/team-management/organizations/members-organizations/), only the organization owner can set up SAML SSO to a Bitrise organization. "%}

-In this guide we cover the following topics:
+In this guide we cover the following procedures:

 * [Setting up SAML SSO for a Bitrise organization]()
 * [Enabling SAML SSO](/organizations/#enabling-saml-sso/)